SimplySecurity/SimplyTemplate/README.md

 - Simple intergration of Email Templates
 - Also the ability to change major settings fast without diving into the code (Coming)

+## Understanding Module Types
+All templates will provide you with a small meta tag.
+This tag will help you quickly identify the capabilities of the module, also what the "content" supports.

+Sophistication Levels:
+- High= Requires proper OSINT / SE to build and effectively deploy the template.
+These are generally internal based templates with specific themes.
+- Medium= Requires a decent amount of modifications or settings, and are more general of a template external based template.
+- Low= Requires little to no modifications of the template and are generally not effective.

+Core Options:
+- Text= Text based option or output.
+- Html= Rich Html Supported for output (generally multipart Email Html/Text).
+- Link= Template supports a major link for stats or potential web download of document/Drive-by.
+- Attachment= Can support text that tells users to open or use the supplied attachment.

 ## Get Started
 Please RUN the simple Setup Bash script!!!
 ```Bash